tobben1998/scrypto/defi_fund/README.md

 ![DefiFunds Logo](./logo.png "DefiFunds")
 # DefiFunds on Betanet V2

-This is a proof-of-concept dapp that lets you manage or invest in a fund.
-As a fund manager, you will be able to trade cryptocurrencies and collect a fee from those who want to join your fund.
-If you do not want to create a fund, you can also invest in a fund that someone else has created.
-The fund manager will then do the trading for you.
-You do not need to trust the fund manager to hold your funds.
-They are kept securely in a vault and can only be traded with whitelisted tokens by the fund manager.
-He has never access to withdraw your funds.

-The dapp is still under development, so when testing out this dapp the UI will be very poor.
-If you want to see how it should look like when it is finished you can check out this [link](https://www.figma.com/file/dxSKJUxvfyQ3e2wKqYOtJT/Tobias_eth?node-id=0%3A1&t=imOUxtVIg1waaQtM-1)
+DefiFunds is a decentralized application focused on providing a straightforward and secure way for users to invest in cryptocurrency funds.
+The primary goal is to streamline the process of investing in decentralized finance by connecting individuals with skilled fund managers.
+Currently, investing in cryptocurrency can be a challenging and complex process.
+DefiFunds aims to simplify this aspect, making it easier for everyone to participate in the world of decentralized finance.

+### Key features of DefiFunds:
+1. Effortless Investing:
+A user-friendly platform that allows users to easily invest in a fund without needing to trade themselves, leveraging the expertise of experienced fund managers to handle the trading process.
+2. Trustless System:
+Assets are securely held in a vault, ensuring that only the investor has the ability to withdraw their share of the fund.
+Neither the fund manager nor the creators of DefiFunds can access these funds, fostering a trustless environment that offers peace of mind to users while investing in cryptocurrency funds.

+The dapp is currently under development, and as a result, the user interface is very poor when testing.
+To get a glimpse of the intended final design, visit this [link](https://www.figma.com/file/dxSKJUxvfyQ3e2wKqYOtJT/Tobias_eth?node-id=0%3A1&t=imOUxtVIg1waaQtM-1).

-I am building this dapp for my master's thesis and hope to have the dapp ready when smart contracts go live on mainnet.
-I also wrote about this dapp in my specialization project, so feel free to read the [pdf](https://github.com/tobben1998/scrypto/blob/master/defi_fund/DefiFunds_-_A_proof_of_concept_Dapp_built_on_Radix.pdf)
+DefiFunds is also being developed as a part of my master's thesis, with the goal of having it ready for use when smart contracts go live on mainnet.
+Last semester I wrote about this dapp in my specialization project, which you can find by following this [link](https://github.com/tobben1998/scrypto/blob/master/defi_fund/DefiFunds_-_A_proof_of_concept_Dapp_built_on_Radix.pdf)

+# Test DefiFunds locally
 ## Pre-requisites

 1. Node >= 12.17.0